jphall663/awesome-machine-learning-interpretability/contributing.md

 ## Updating your Pull Request

 Sometimes, a maintainer of this list may ask you to edit your Pull Request before it is included.
-This is normally due to spelling errors or because your PR didn't match the awesome list guidelines or code of conduct.
+This is normally due to spelling errors or because your PR didn't match the awesome list guidelines or Code of Conduct.

 [Here](https://github.com/RichardLitt/knowledge/blob/master/github/amending-a-commit-guide.md) is a write up on how to change a Pull Request, and the different ways you can do that.